mariadb-corporation/mariadb-columnstore-api/python/docs/reference/types.rst

    :param minute: The minute
    :param second: The second
    :param microsecond: The microseconds
-   :raises ColumnStoreDataError: When an invalid date or time is supplied
+   :raises RuntimeError: When an invalid date or time is supplied

 set()
 -----

-.. cpp:function:: bool ColumnStoreDateTime::set(tm& time)
+.. py:method:: ColumnStoreDateTime.set(time)

-   Sets the date/time using the value of the :cpp:type:`tm` struct.
+   Sets the date/time using the value of the input string.

    :param time: The date/time to set
-   :returns: ``true`` if the date/time is valid, ``false`` if it is not
+   :returns: ``True`` if the date/time is valid, ``False`` if it is not

-.. cpp:function:: bool ColumnStoreDateTime::set(const std::string& dateTime, const std::string& format)
+.. py:method:: ColumnStoreDateTime.set(dateTime, format)

    Sets the date/time based on a given string and format.

    :param dateTime: A string containing the date/time to set
    :param format: The format specifier for the date/time string.
 This uses the `strptime format <http://pubs.opengroup.org/onlinepubs/9699919799/functions/strptime.html>`_.
-   :returns: ``true`` if the date/time is valid, ``false`` if it is not
+   :returns: ``True`` if the date/time is valid, ``False`` if it is not

 ColumnStoreDecimal Class
 ========================

-.. cpp:class:: ColumnStoreDecimal
+.. py:class:: ColumnStoreDecimal

-   A class which is used to contain a non-lossy decimal format used to set ``DECIMAL`` columns using :cpp:func:`ColumnStoreBulkInsert::setColumn`.
+   A class which is used to contain a non-lossy decimal format used to set ``DECIMAL`` columns using :py:meth:`ColumnStoreBulkInsert.setColumn`.

 ColumnStoreDecimal()
 --------------------

-.. cpp:function:: ColumnStoreDecimal::ColumnStoreDecimal()
+.. py:method:: pymcsapi.ColumnStoreDecimal()

    Sets the decimal to ``0``.

-.. cpp:function:: ColumnStoreDecimal::ColumnStoreDecimal(int64_t value)
+.. py:method:: pymcsapi.ColumnStoreDecimal(value)

    Sets the decimal to an supplied integer value.

    :param value: The value to set
-   :raises ColumnStoreDataError: When an invalid value is supplied
+   :raises RuntimeError: When an invalid value is supplied

-.. cpp:function:: ColumnStoreDecimal::ColumnStoreDecimal(const std::string& value)
+.. py:method:: pymcsapi.ColumnStoreDecimal(value)

-   Sets the decimal to the contents of a supplied :cpp:type:`std::string` value (such as ``"3.14159"``).
+   Sets the decimal to the contents of a supplied string value (such as ``"3.14159"``).

    :param value: The value to set
-   :raises ColumnStoreDataError: When an invalid value is supplied
+   :raises RuntimeError: When an invalid value is supplied

-.. cpp:function:: ColumnStoreDecimal::ColumnStoreDecimal(double value)
+.. py:method:: pymcsapi::ColumnStoreDecimal(value)

-   Sets the decimal to the contents of a supplied :c:type:`double` value.
+   Sets the decimal to the contents of a supplied double value.

    .. note::
-      The internally this uses the :cpp:type:`std::string` method so the performance may be lower than expected.
+      In the internally this uses the string method so the performance may be lower than expected.

    :param value: The value to set
-   :raises ColumnStoreDataError: When an invalid value is supplied
+   :raises RuntimeError: When an invalid value is supplied

-.. cpp:function:: ColumnStoreDecimal::ColumnStoreDecimal(int64_t number, uint8_t scale)
+.. py:method:: pymcsapi.ColumnStoreDecimal(number, scale)

    Sets the decimal to a given number and scale.
 For example for the value 3.14159 you would set the number to ``314159`` and the scale to ``5``.

    :param number: The number to set
    :param scale: The scale for the number
-   :raises ColumnStoreDataError: When an invalid number/scale is supplied
+   :raises RuntimeError: When an invalid number/scale is supplied

 set()
 -----

-.. cpp:function:: bool ColumnStoreDecimal::set(int64_t value)
+.. py:method:: ColumnStoreDecimal::set(value)

    Sets the decimal to an supplied integer value.

    :param value: The value to set
-   :returns: Always returns ``true``
+   :returns: Always returns ``True``

-.. cpp:function:: bool ColumnStoreDecimal::set(const std::string& value)
+.. py:method:: ColumnStoreDecimal.set(value)

-   Sets the decimal to the contents of a supplied :cpp:type:`std::string` value (such as ``"3.14159"``).
+   Sets the decimal to the contents of a supplied string value (such as ``"3.14159"``).

    :param value: The value to set
-   :returns: ``true`` if the conversion was successful or ``false`` if it failed
+   :returns: ``True`` if the conversion was successful or ``False`` if it failed

-.. cpp:function:: bool ColumnStoreDecimal::set(double value)
+.. py:method:: ColumnStoreDecimal.set(value)

-   Sets the decimal to the contents of a supplied :cpp:type:`std::string` value (such as ``"3.14159"``).
+   Sets the decimal to the contents of a supplied double value.

    .. note::
-      The internally this uses the :cpp:type:`std::string` method so the performance may be lower than expected.
+      In the internally this uses the string method so the performance may be lower than expected.

    :param value: The value to set
-   :returns: ``true`` if the conversion was successful or ``false`` if it failed
+   :returns: ``True`` if the conversion was successful or ``False`` if it failed

-.. cpp:function:: bool ColumnStoreDecimal::set(int64_t number, uint8_t scale)
+.. py:method:: ColumnStoreDecimal.set(number, scale)

    Sets the decimal to a given number and scale.
 For example for the value 3.14159 you would set the number to ``314159`` and the scale to ``5``.

    :param number: The number to set
    :param scale: The scale for the number
-   :returns: ``true`` if the conversion was successful or ``false`` if it failed
+   :returns: ``True`` if the conversion was successful or ``False`` if it failed

 ColumnStoreSystemCatalog Class
 ==============================

-.. cpp:class:: ColumnStoreSystemCatalog
+.. py:class:: ColumnStoreSystemCatalog

    A class which contains the ColumnStore system catalog of tables and columns.
-It should be instantiated using :cpp:func:`ColumnStoreDriver::getSystemCatalog`.
+It should be instantiated using :py:meth:`ColumnStoreDriver.getSystemCatalog`.

    .. note::
       The system catalog stores schema, table and column names as lower case and therefore the functions only return lower case names.
 Since version 1.1.4 we make case insensitive matches.